William E. Frank Live More Park & Community Garden

 The land in the front of building for the Community Garden Park is approximately an acre in size.
 Together with the land on the side of the facility, we have access to 62,860 square feet in total.

-- What features will be included in the Garden Park?
+- What features are included in the Garden Park?

 - Wide paved pathways for strolling so everyone can walk or wheel with ease.

-- A soothing and tranquil water feature; sweet-smelling shrubs; brightly-coloured flowers; and a bamboo maze you can touch that rustles as you go.
+- A soothing and tranquil water feature; sweet-smelling shrubs; fruit trees and brightly-coloured flowers;

 - Wheel chair accessible picnic tables and lots of benches to rest on if you find it hard to walk